eajupi/spaziergaeng/README.md

 2. Extract the archive on your PC.
 3. Inside, you should find an `.exe` file.
 Run it to start the game.

-The game is currently only available for Windows.
+*Disclaimer: The game is currently only available for Windows and an active internet connection is required for the game.*

 ---